 1) Applying silicone

-Place your plastiline model on a rigid support of the same size (or slightly bigger).
+Place your Plastiline model on a rigid support of the same size (or slightly bigger).
 Be careful not to create bubbles when applying the silicone.
-To avoid flaws on the mold, apply a first layer of silicone on the plastiline model using a soft brush, before pouring the rest on it.
+To avoid flaws on the mold, apply a first layer of silicone on the Plastiline model using a soft brush, before pouring the rest on it.

 Warning: Silicone has kind of a Nutella texture (except it is not edible and does not smell as good)… It sticks to everything, is not totally liquid, and easily drips everywhere (it makes filaments between the cup and the spoon).
 Sooo, protect your workbench, don’t put silicone on yourself (if it happens, wash with tempered water and soap) and get some paper towels (to put your tools on them after use).

-NB: Silicone is easy to wash on a smooth surface: wait until it dries and simply remove it.
+NB: Silicone is easy to clean on a smooth surface: wait until it dries and simply remove it.
 It is however harder to remove it from your brushes, as it sticks to the hair.
 I advise you to wash the brushes by plunging them in a glass of acetone immediately after use.